flycheck/flycheck/doc/manual/extending.rst

 `info`
    Informational annotations

-You can define new error levels with :el:function:`flycheck-define-error-level`:
+You can define new error levels with :function:`flycheck-define-error-level`:

-.. el:function:: flycheck-define-error-level level &rest properties
+.. function:: flycheck-define-error-level level &rest properties

    Define a new error `level` with `properties`.